Welcome to our website.

 CAMRA, the Campaign for Real Ale, is an independent, voluntary, consumer organisation which campaigns for real ale, real pubs and consumer rights.

-Membership is open to all individuals although corporate entities such as breweries and pubs are not members; we currently have over 190,000 individual members.
+Membership is open to all individuals although corporate entities such as breweries and pubs are not members.

 CAMRA is governed by a voluntary unpaid national executive, elected by the membership.
 We have a branch structure which means that all members can join a local CAMRA branch and campaign and socialise locally.
 There are around 200 branches covering the UK and many of the branches run local beer festivals, publish local newsletters and run social events to pubs and breweries.